RikDecan/Wiipository/README.md

 # Wiipository
-WebTool to manage your Nintendo Wii Games!
+Webtool to manage your Nintendo Wii Games!